HIllya51/LunaTranslator/docs/en/guochandamoxing.md

     A specified number of historical original and translated messages will be provided to the large model to improve translation.
 Setting this to 0 will disable this optimization.

-    - **Optimize Cache Hits** – For platforms like DeepSeek, the platform charges a lower price for cache-hit inputs.
-Enabling this will optimize the format of contextual messages to increase cache hit rates.

 1. #### Custom System Prompt / Custom User Message / Prefill {#anchor-prompt}